 More information is available at http://scratch.mit.edu/parents/

-At Coderdojo Malahide introduce new coders to the basics of Scratch using simple introductory worksheets.
+At Coderdojo Malahide we introduce new coders to the basics of Scratch using simple introductory worksheets.
 Here’s a selection that we are adding to all the time.